I make pork a lot. There’s just something about cold weather that invites a hearty pork shoulder to the menu.

 Actually I made this meal a few times in the last couple weeks.
 The first time I made it, I just threw a bunch of ingredients together and called it a day.

 But when I posted a photo on the Paleo Porn Facebook page, someone asked for the recipe.
-So I had to go back and try to think about what I had done and give it another go. :)
+So I went back to the kitchen to try to recreate what I had previously made.

 When the weather shifts to be more cold and there’s less sun light, my crock pot and deep covered baker tend to get a lot of action.

-If you have a Dutch Oven feel free to use that in place of the skillet and deep covered baker method that I use.
+If you have a Dutch Oven feel free to use that in place of the skillet and deep covered baker method that I mention below.

-If you enjoy this recipe, feel free to share with a friend and let me know how yours turns out in the comments below. :)
+If you enjoy this recipe, feel free to share with a friend and let me know how yours turns out. :)

 Braised Pork and Pears